absorensen/numbers_go_brrrr/m4_real_time_systems/s4_branchless_programming.md

 instructions than we think of at first glance.
 Fetching a data element, changing something and then storing it contains several parts.
-If the next line is also fetching a data element, but a different element, and there are no data or execution dependencies between them, as in, what we do with the first element has no effect on how we process the second element, we can initiate loading of the second element, once we are done loading the first element.
+If the next line is also fetching a data element, but a different element, and there are no data or execution dependencies between them, as in, what we do with the first element has no bearing on how we process the second element, we can initiate loading of the second element once we are done loading the first element.
 While the first element is being processed, the second element is being loaded.
 Once the second element is loaded, a third element can be loaded.
 This is implemented in hardware and results in significant performance boosts.
 The pipeline is a lot deeper than my example.

-If the execution of the second element is can go down two different paths (think if-else), the hardware will predict which path will need to be executed and pre-load the needed data and instructions.
+If the execution of the second element can go down two different paths (think if-else), the hardware will predict which path will need to be executed and pre-load the needed data and instructions.
 But if the other path ends up being needed, all the work that has been accumulated ahead of time is thrown away and the other branch needs to be executed.
 This is known as a pipeline flush.
 Designing around this is a universal concept which can speed up your